strategiccoach/aws_audit_scripts/README.md

 - Breakdown by bucket
 - Ownership status
 - Files marked for deletion
+- **Public access analysis** - Count and size of public files, breakdown by access method
 - Age analysis
 - Department breakdown (if available)